A(n?) HeXercise v0.0.6

 Primary: Unchanged.
 There's nothing I could've done to surpass the sheer badassery of this thing.

-Secondary: Little did poor Corvus know that his precious gauntlets were merely the peasant's version of what any self-respecting mage has fully mastered by the age of 3.
+Secondary: Little did poor Corvus know that his precious gauntlets were merely the peasant's version of what any self-respecting mage has fully mastered by their third year.

 Primary: Projectiles now bounce on surfaces, disappearing after a set amount of time.